RFK assassin moves closer to freedom with help of 2 Kennedys

 “I’m overwhelmed just by being able to view Mr. Sirhan face to face,” he said.
 “I’ve lived my life both in fear of him and his name in one way or another.
 And I am grateful today to see him as a human being worthy of compassion and love.”

+“He took our father from our family and he took him from America," the six siblings wrote in a statement late Friday.
+"We are in disbelief that this man would be recommended for release.

+The statement was signed by Joseph P. Kennedy II, Courtney Kennedy, Kerry Kennedy, Christopher G. Kennedy, Maxwell T. Kennedy and Rory Kennedy.

-Robert F. Kennedy Jr., who has spoken in favor of Sirhan’s release in the past and met with him in prison, wrote in favor of paroling Sirhan.
+But another sibling, Robert F. Kennedy Jr., has spoken in favor of his release in the past and wrote in favor of paroling Sirhan.
+He said in the letter that he met him in prison and was moved by Sirhan, “who wept, clinching my hands, and asked for forgiveness.”

-Sirhan smiled, thanked the board and gave a thumbs-up after the decision to grant parole was announced.
-It was a major victory in his 16th attempt at parole.
+Sirhan, whose hair is now white, smiled, thanked the board and gave a thumbs-up after the decision to grant parole was announced.
+It was a major victory in his 16th attempt at parole after he’s served 53 years.
 But it does not assure his release.

 Sirhan, who insists he doesn't remember the shooting and had been drinking alcohol just beforehand, was convicted of first-degree murder.
 He was sentenced to death after his conviction, but that sentence was commuted to life when the California Supreme Court briefly outlawed capital punishment in 1972.